 Above: The Titanic at Southampton at the beginning of her maiden voyage.

-05 April 1912 - the date Titanic was briefly opened for viewing by the paying public, two days after arriving in Southampton.
+05 April 1912 - the date Titanic was briefly opened for viewing by the paying public, two days after sailing to Southampton.
 The ship was "dressed overall", with flags and pennants hung from the rigging in a salute to the people of the city.

 2 - the number of lifeboats employed in a brief safety drill, conducted at 8 am; starboard lifeboats 11 and 12.